alphagov/notifications-template-preview/README.md

 ### Docker container

 This app uses dependencies that are difficult to install locally.
-In order to make local development easy, we run app commands through a Docker container.
+To make local development easy, we run app commands through a Docker container.
 Run the following to set this up:

 ```shell
   make bootstrap